brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 after all, singletons were part of the reason the ``__new__()`` dunder method was introduced!

-But the Singleton Pattern in Python always seems to have drawbacks.
+But the Singleton Pattern in Python does suffer from several drawbacks.

 A first objection is that the Singleton Pattern’s implementation is difficult for many Python programmers to read.